Last Updated: January 11, 2018

 Seniors who have few assets and a low income can apply for Medicaid, but because its eligibility requirements are strict, many families are caught in a position where their loved one is financially overqualified for Medicaid, but also cannot afford private pay care.
-Seniors caught in this position can create what’s called a “Miller Trust,” whereby they sign most of their income and assets over to the state to become qualified for Medicaid.
+Seniors in this position can create what’s called a “Miller Trust,” whereby they sign most of their assets and income over to the state to become qualified for Medicaid.
 But this tends to be a last resort option and it can be easier to look for affordable private pay options.
 Learn more from these five insider secrets about how to find affordable assisted living.

 Quality Assisted Living on a Budget

 Here are some tips to help you find affordable assisted living facilities that can be trusted to care for your older loved one: